smark-1/django-easy-faq/README.md

 1.4 added unicode option to add unicode slugs

 1.5 added login_required setting to allow faq app to be available to only logged in users

+1.6 fixed bug where no_category_description did not do remove the category description in the admin